Your Appointment

 What to Bring

-- Clothing that allows easy access to the area we are going to tattoo, and that you don’t mind possibly getting ink on.
+• Clothing that allows easy access to the area we are going to tattoo, and that won't be ruined by possible ink stains.

-- If you want, entertainment or distractions such as a book to read, headphones for listening to a podcast or watching a show, etc. I tend to go into focus mode while tattooing and am often pretty quiet while I work.
-(Although conversation doesn't bother me if you like to chat!)
+• If you want, entertainment or distractions such as a book to read, headphones for listening to a podcast or watching a show, etc. I find that I work best when I do not try to maintain a conversation while tattooing, so I am usually pretty quiet while I work.
+(Please don't take it personally!
+I'm just terrible at multitasking and tattooing requires all of my focus to do well!)

 The Studio